-A candidate for promotion to Professor must meet the criteria for an "excellent" rating in scholarship and teaching.
+A candidate for promotion to Professor must meet the criteria for an "excellent" rating in either scholarship or teaching, with at least a "very good" in the other.
 University citizenship must exceed the minimum Department criteria.

 Scholarship

 Scholarship is an essential and critical component of University activity.
 The Department places major emphasis on research and scholarly activity.
 Within this context, during annual reappointment reviews, each Kent Campus faculty member who will seek tenure or promotion is obligated to provide evidence supporting his/her scholarly record.
 This obligation will be met by providing specific information about article and journal quality and impact, funding history and plans, and description in the faculty member's supplementary materials of any other evidence of scholarship that the faculty member deems appropriate.
 In turn, the members of the Department's Ad Hoc RTP Committee and the Chair shall evaluate a candidate's record in light of the Department's expectations for a successful tenure decision.
 Research and scholarship may be documented by publication in reputable refereed professional journals, by papers presented at professional meetings, by research grants and contracts, and by reputation of good scholarship recognized by respected members of the Earth Science community.
 In addition, ongoing research programs involving active participation with, and direction of, students at the M.S. and Ph.D. levels will be used as evidence of scholarly activity.